Object-Oriented HTML, and OOCSS

 Objects and CSS

 1. There are different types of objects in HTML, and without a clear distinction (as attempted above) an object-oriented approach seems misguided.
-There are completely different levels of interaction and complexity between simple, complex, native, and external objects.
+There are different levels of interaction and complexity between simple, complex, native, and external objects.

-2. There’s nothing wrong with IDs; IDs are rather an important part of the cascade.
+2. There’s nothing wrong with IDs; IDs are an important part of the cascade.
 Similarly, there’s nothing wrong with descendant selectors (performance? that argument is none); these are also important.
 In my view, depriving authors of these cannot be an option.

-The arguments set forth with OOCSS are furthermore contradictory (easier to use but learning curve, good for performance but also not).
-OOCSS supporters even admit OOCSS to be problematic (“for smaller sites and apps […] OOCSS would be overkill”).
+The arguments set forth with OOCSS also appear contradictory (easier to use but learning curve, good for performance but also not).

 This is not good.
 It’s not a sign of our maturity that the topic of object-oriented CSS, conceived in 2009, isn’t entirely clear—or dead by now.

 Was this useful or interesting?
-Share (toot) this post, or maybe treat me to a coffee.
-Thanks!
+Share (toot) this post, make a nano-donation, or support my work by learning with my ebooks.

 About Me